Charitable dollars at work

 But what made Layna and Kevin smile the most during their hospital stay was the life-size gingerbread house, built especially for the holidays by Carle's Child Life Program to help create a more kid-friendly environment in the hospital.
 Here, kids escaped their pain and fear by painting the "frosting" on the house and decorating oversized pieces of candy.

 Kids need more than medicine to get well.
 Whether it's a life-size gingerbread house or talking over an upcoming procedure, Carle's Child Life Program provides the resources children and teens need to cope with their illness, injury or hospitalization.
+If you are interested in donating to Carle’s Child Life Program, please click here to learn how you can help.

 Child Diagnostic Clinic: Helping families in need find answers